germangar/makebsp-documentation/README.md

 - `-nowater`: Skip processing of water surfaces.
 - `-nofill`: Skip the outside-filling stage (can be used for "leaky" maps during development).
 - `-nofog`: Skip processing of fog volumes.
+- `-novis`: Skip inline visibility calculation.
 - `-nosubdivide`: Disable subdivision of large surfaces.
 - `-nocurves`: Ignore all curved surfaces (patches).
 - `-notjunc`: Skip T-junction narrowing and fixing.
+- `-saveprt`: Do not delete the .prt file after processing.
 - `-leaktest`: Abort immediately if a leak is found.
 - `-v`: Enable verbose output.
 - `-threads <N>`: Manually set the number of worker threads.

 **Other Main Switches**
 These switches change the primary mode of the executable.
-- `-vis`: Enables Visibility calculation mode.
+- `-visonly`: Enables Visibility calculation mode (requires .prt file).
-  - `-fast`: Performs a simplified, faster visibility check.
   - `-merge`: Merges adjacent visibility data (can reduce file size).
   - `-nopassage`: Disables the passage-flow visibility optimization.
 - `-exportmodels <bspname>`: Exports all `misc_model` (Triangle Soup) geometry from a BSP into `.obj` files.
 Models processed with -meta/forcemeta will be split in multple mini-meshes and unusable.
 Only useful for models originally compiled for vertex lighting.